Tuesday, July 26

 Living Art- How to Choose Color in a Garden

-Taking a tip from interior designers, the color wheel is an easy way to arrange a garden.
-This is an abstract circular illustration of how primary and secondary colors relate to each other.
+When taking a tip from interior designers, the color wheel is an easy way to arrange a garden.
+That is an abstract circular illustration of how primary and secondary colors relate to each other.
 A scheme is created by combining hues according to set principles.
-For choosing color in a garden, they are either contrasting or harmonious.
+For choosing a color in a garden, they are either contrasting or harmonious.

 Contrasting Garden Color